We all know smoking is bad for your health, but what exactly does it do and how do you quit?

 The want2stop website has a search page where you can find your nearest GP, Health Centre or pharmacy which offers Smoking Cessation Services.
 All you have to do is click here then put in the name of the city, town or village you live in.
 If where you live doesn’t have any services, try the name of a nearby town.

 Once you have decided to quit:

-– Work out your smoking habits and be ready to change your routine to avoid the triggers and situations you smoke in.
+- Work out your smoking habits and be ready to change your routine to avoid the triggers and situations where you smoke

-– Ask your doctor or pharmacist for help and support.
-You are 4 times more likely to quit successfully if you get professional help and nicotine replacements.
+- Ask your doctor or pharmacist for help and support.
+You are four times more likely to quit successfully if you get professional help and nicotine replacements.